 Specialised visas are available for potential migrants who are willing and able to make significant investment in the Australian economy.
 There are three streams of investment visas: investor, significant and premium.

-The investor visa is for people who want to make a designated investment of at least $A1.5 million in an Australian state or territory (which offers this facility) and maintain a business and investment activity in Australia.
+The investor visa is for people who want to make a designated investment of at least $A1.5 million in an Australian state or territory (if that state or territory offers this facility) and maintain a business and investment activity in Australia.
 There are specific conditions that the proposed investment must meet.

 If you are interested in investing a significant amount into a business, or already have done so, you might be eligible for this visa.